Venugopal47/concepts/life-skills-track/Caching.md

 ### 3. Cache Miss

 If the requested data is not found in the cache, it's called a cache miss.
-This requires fetching the data from the original source (e.g., a database or a remote server), which is slower compared to a cache hit.
+This requires fetching the data from the source (e.g., a database or a remote server), which is slower compared to a cache hit.

 ### 4. Eviction Policy